 Saute until the onion starts to brown.
 Now add the garlic and ginger and saute for another minute.

 Add the green chillies and saute another couple of minutes.

 Add the coriander powder, stir to coat with oil and toast lightly, about 30 seconds, and then add the spinach-methi puree.

 Cook the puree, stirring frequently to keep it from sticking to the bottom, until all the water has evaporated and the greens start to express the oil.
 You do have to be a little patient and get to this step because that's a good sign your greens are cooked and ready.

 Now add the powdered garam masala and about 1 cup of water to the skillet.
 If you want a looser curry, add more water.

 Add the vegan butter, if using, and salt to taste.
-Add coriander leaves, stir in, and turn off the heat.
+Add cilantro, stir in, and turn off the heat.